spacetelescope/jwst/docs/index.rst

    As of November 10, 2022, the process of deprecating the CRDS PUB Server will start.

-   For details, refer to the :ref:`pub-deprecation`
+   For details, refer to the :ref:`pub-deprecation` page.

 ============
 Installation